redhat-developer/service-binding-operator/examples/java_postgresql_customvar/README.md

 * `application` - used to search for the application based on the name that we set earlier and the `group`, `version` and `resource` of the application to be a `Deployment` named `java-app`.
 * `services` - used to find the backing service - our operator-backed DB instance called `db-demo`.
-* `customEnvVar` - used to create custom environment variables constructed using a templating engine from out-of-the-box bound information.
+* `mappings` - used to create custom environment variables constructed using a templating engine from out-of-the-box bound information.

 That causes the application to be re-deployed.
 Once the new version is up, go to the application's route to check the UI.
 Now, it works!